antoniokov/replay-table/README.md

 ## Presets
 Default settings are suited to work with most of the team sports like football and hockey.
-We've also built presets for other kinds of sports to make customization easy.
+We've also built presets for other kinds of sports for a smooth customization.

-Just add `data-preset="_preset_name_"` to replayTable `div` and the appropriate terms and settings will apply.
+Just add `data-preset="{PRESET_NAME}"` to replayTable `div` and the appropriate terms and settings will apply.

 ### `Wins-Losses`